ubco-db/EmbedDB/docs/setup.md

 ## Running our Example File

 Once your board is configured with a main file, you can run the included [example file](../src/embedDBExample.h) by calling the `embedDBExample()` function from your main file.
 This file configures an instance of EmbedDB, and performs some basic functions with the database.
-To run the main file and example, please select the board you want to run in the PlatformIO extension, and under the *General* tab, choose the *Upload and Monitor* option.
-This will compile the code, upload it to your board, and monitor the serial connection for printed output.
+To run the main file and example, please select the PlatformIO tab in the sidebar.
+Then, select the board you want to run the code on under the project tasks menu.
+For the Arduino Due, you would select *due > General > Upload and Monitor*.
+This will compile the code, upload it to your board, and monitor the serial connection for output during the runtime.

 ## Running the Unit Tests

 In order to run the unit tests for this project on a different board, you will need to implement a custom test setup file.
 Please see the [due](lib\Due\dueTestSetup.cpp) test setup file for an example.

 Once you have a custom setup file, you can run the unit tests through the *Advanced* tab under the board you configured.
+For example, to run unit tests on the Arduino Due, select *due > Advanced > Test*.